davideliason/artkindness/README.md

 3. Enbabled static website hosting within s3 but making the bucket policy to allow public access
 4. Pointed the domain to the s3 bucket via an A Record within Route 53 Hozed Zone
-5. Goal is to create serverless architecture: S3 (form and inputs) > API-Gateway > Lambda function > DynamoDB
+5. Goal is to create serverless architecture: S3 (form and inputs) > API-Gateway > Lambda function > DynamoDB 5a) Create Data Model for DynamoDB using form inputs: donationType, quantityAmount, donationDate